 Things to do in Jervis Bay

-The annual whale migration takes places May through November when they visit the sanctuary.
-Huskisson is the centre for whale and dolphin watching cruises as well as deep sea fishing.
+The annual whale migration takes place May through November when they visit the sanctuary.
+Huskisson is the centre for whale and dolphin watching cruises as well as deep-sea fishing.

-Jervis Bay is filled with perfect beaches with crystal clear waters that are perfect for snorkelling, scuba and swimming.
+Jervis Bay is filled with3. perfect beaches with crystal clear waters that are perfect for snorkeling, scuba and swimming.

 Go swimming, bushwalking or bird watching in this beautiful National Park.

 Jervis Bay Boutique Hotels